-Since there are no Rabbi Frand shiurim during the summer, I have been substituting a vort from other Rabbanim each week, rather than leaving the blog without a vort for shabbos.
+Since there are no Rabbi Frand shiurim on the Parsha until Elul, I would like to substitute a vort from other Rabbanim each week, rather than leaving the blog without a vort for shabbos.
 This week, I am attempting to repeat a vort heard from R' Eli Mansour as recorded on www.learntorah.com.
 Same rules as usual apply - I have attempted to reproduce the vorts to the best of my ability.
 Any perceived inconsistency is the result of my efforts to transcribe the shiur and should not be attributed to the maggid shiur.

 If you have seen this post being carried on another site, please feel free to click www.kosherbeers.blogspot.com to find other articles on the kosherbeers blogsite.
 Hey its free and you can push my counter numbers up!